K2 "CORTEX ZONAL 140 BOA®" Ski Boots: Professional Review of the 2025-2026 Season's Hottest Top Ski Boots

 How to interpret the impressions

-: The test was conducted on April 11, 2025, at Nozawa Onsen Ski Resort.
-The weather was cloudy, the temperature was around 10°C, and the snow was crumbly, typical of spring.
-At most, two runs were performed with the boots.
-The runs were performed on the same slope for comparison.
+: The test date was April 11, 2025, at Nozawa Onsen Ski Resort.
+The weather was cloudy.
+The temperature was about 10℃.
+The snow quality was slushy, typical of spring.
+There were a maximum of two runs while wearing the boots.
+The comparison was made on the same slope.

-Remember that the values on the chart are Shinji Saiki's subjective judgment.
-They are not recommended by the manufacturer (5 = best, 1 = not suitable).
-The same goes for items such as hardness and weight (5 = hard/heavy, 1 = soft/light).
+Remember that the values in the chart are Shinji Saiki's subjective judgment.
+They are not manufacturer recommended values (5 = best, 1 = unsuitable).
+The same applies to items such as hardness and weight (5 = hard/heavy, 1 = soft/light).

 INDEX